uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/helping-you-become-a-teacher/_events.md

 ### Online events

-Online teaching events are interactive sessions that offer a convenient way to engage directly with a panel of specialist advisers across a range of topics.
+In these online chatroom sessions our advisers answer questions about becoming a teacher.
+They are interactive and offer a convenient way to engage directly with a panel of specialist advisers across a range of topics.

 You can get your questions answered within minutes and see what matters to other potential trainee teachers too.
 Joining a conversation is easy, remember to check in regularly to see what discussions we’ve got lined up.